Website of children’s author Paeony Lewis

 4. Making characters larger than life and giving them distinctive traits can help your characters stand out from the page.

 5. At its simplest level a story is a problem that needs to be solved.
-I often remind myself of this.
+Plus how that problem is solved depends on the characters.

 6. With picture books and early chapter books I’ve found the ‘Rule of Three’ can help the build-up of tension in the middle section of a story.
 Three things thwart the main character before the climax.
 This is a traditional storytelling technique: ‘The Three Little Pigs’ (straw, wood and brick houses) and ‘Goldilocks and the Three Bears’ (porridge, chairs and beds)